raspberrypilearning/KS1StorytellingTraining_Session1_GBICi1bb/en/step_8.md

 ## Summary of Session 1
 In this session, you have focused on the research background of Storytelling and covered some key practical issues of implementing the trial in the classroom.

-In the next session, you will be introduced to the Storytelling resources where you can explore the Lesson Plans, Presentation Slides and other class material for Unit 1, Story-writing & Unit 2, Digital Storytelling.
+In the next session, you will be introduced to the Storytelling resources where you can begin to explore the Lesson Plans, Presentation Slides and other class material for Unit 1, Story-writing & Unit 2, Digital Storytelling.

 **Please DO NOT click the green 'What's next' button (below-right) as this link is NOT relevant to this training course.**